Convergence of the method of reflections for particle suspensions in Stokes flows: Introduction

-In the effective viscosity problem, the method of reflections has turned out to be a very useful tool since, at least formally, it allows to determine the coefficients in the expansion for the effective viscosity in \eqref{eq:effective.viscosity.expansion} by comparison with the expansion \eqref{eq:MOR.series}.
-More precisely, one expects the method of reflection to yield an approximation of the solution up to an error of order $o(\phi^k)$ by keeping the first $k+1$ terms in \eqref{eq:MOR.series}, i.e. by cutting the expansion after the term involving $k$ sums.
+where $R_{\max}$ is the maximal particle radius and $d_{\min}$ the minimal particle distance.
+More precisely, one expects the method of reflection to yield an approximation of the solution up to an error of order $o(\phi_0^k)$ by keeping the first $k+1$ terms in \eqref{eq:MOR.series}, i.e. by cutting the expansion after the term involving $k$ sums.
+Under the (stringent) assumption $\phi \sim \phi_0$, this allows, at least formally, to determine the coefficients in the expansion for the effective viscosity in \eqref{eq:effective.viscosity.expansion} by comparison with the expansion \eqref{eq:MOR.series}.

-If the fluid equations \eqref{eq:Stokes.perforated} - \eqref{eq:torquefree} is complemented by the equations of motion for the particles, the problem becomes dynamical.
+If the fluid equations \eqref{eq:Stokes.perforated} - \eqref{eq:torquefree} are complemented by the equations of motion for the particles, the problem becomes dynamical.
 A particularly physically relevant case is the dynamics of particle sedimentation, where the driving force is gravity acting on the particles.
 We emphasize that this case is included into the above system of equations \eqref{eq:Stokes.perforated} - \eqref{eq:torquefree} through a choice of $f$ such that $f = 0$ in $\R^3 \setminus K$ and $\int_{B_i} f = F_i$ where $F_i$ is the gravity acting on particle $B_i$.

 In typical dynamical suspension problems such as the sedimentation of inertialess particles, the particle positions change according to $\dot X_i = v(X_i)$.
 The method of reflections appears to be very helpful in this context since it provides the necessary pointwise information on the solution in contrast to classical energy methods.